-A lot of software companies struggle with estimating their budget, especially the ACV.
-That's where out software contract value calculator steps in, helping you calculate the annual and total contract value in no time at all.
+A lot of software companies struggle with estimating their budget, especially their annual contract value (ACV).
+That's where our software contract value calculator steps in, helping you calculate your annual and total contract value in no time at all.
 With just a few clicks, you will know how much money you will make on every contract!

 What data do I need?

-To calculate the contract value, you will need the following data:
+To calculate the contract value, you will need to provide the following data:

 - Retail price: the regular monthly price of one subscription for one user.

-- Seats: number of users who will be granted access to the software.
+- Seats: number of users who will be paying for access to the software.

 - Contract duration: for how long will the customer pay the monthly subscription cost - a month, half a year, a few years?